 Later in the week, we had another appointment to see the house and, this time, the owner was home.
 The dogs could not have been more friendly and gentle.

 Unless I had known better, I would have believed they were different dogs.

 It should not come as any surprise that some of these guard dogs could also be called the most dangerous dogs in the world.

 Their fierce sense of loyalty, combined with their size and strength make them not only a brave guardian but a force to be reckoned with.

 Recommended Owners for Guard Dog Breeds

 Guard Dogs can make good pets for the right kind of owners, but these breeds should not even be considered for the first time or inexperienced dog owner.

-Guard dog breeds are almost always independent and dominant and unless the owners can fulfill the role of Alpha, the dog could become more dominant than you!
+Guard dog breeds are almost always independent and dominant and unless the owners can fulfill the role of Alpha Male, the dog could become more dominant than you!